 The world is stressful.
-It is not getting any easier.
+And, as I view the world, it is not getting any easier.
 There seems to be little relief in sight.
 If anything, life seems more stressful today than even a few years ago.
-It may be getting worse…not better.
+It may be getting worse – not better.

 I’ve written about the subject previously, but it keeps coming up in discussion, so here we go again.

 What should we do?
 How do we handle the stress of daily living?

 I want to offer some general suggestions today and then follow up with a post tomorrow with some specific suggestions.
 I hope they help.